by Eve Lees

 How often?
 For now, stick to once daily (or every-other-day), until it becomes a comfortable and familiar habit.
 Later, you can choose to work your abs as often as you like throughout the day.
 Save it for your television time or when you read.
 If you have to do it just before or after you eat, that's fine: This isn’t a long, grueling workout and the exertion isn’t so great that you have to wait a while before or after eating.

 How many?
 How many to do depends on how strong your abdominal muscles are.
-If you are new to doing ab exercises, start with two to three “sets” (groups) of 8 to 15 repetitions, gradually working up to three to four sets of 25 or more repetitions.
+If you are new to doing abdominal exercises, start with two to three “sets” (groups) of 8 to 15 repetitions, gradually working up to three to four sets of 25 or more repetitions.
 However, even for the very fit, there’s no need to overdo it with hundreds of repetitions.
 When doing any abdominal exercise you are simply working muscles: you are improving their strength and endurance.
 For the same reason you wouldn’t do two hundred bench presses (for the chest muscles), you shouldn’t do 200 abdominal exercises (for the abdominal muscles).
 In addition, there is no such thing as “spot reducing.”
 Endless sit ups or crunches won’t melt the fat off your belly.
 Because, remember, you are just working muscles under the fat!
 Fat accumulates where it is genetically predetermined on your particular body and focusing on one spot won’t reduce the fat that’s there.
-Sorry, but you have to exercise a bit longer, coupled with more effort and heavier breathing, to ‘burn fat’ no matter where it is collecting on your body.
+Sorry, but you have to exercise a bit longer, coupled with more effort and heavier breathing to ‘burn fat,’ no matter where it is collecting

 Tip: Afraid you'll start watching television and forget to work your abs?
 It will happen!
 Tape a note to your T.V.'s remote to remind yourself about your abdominal exercises.
 Or tie a bright-coloured ribbon around the remote.